9 tips to speed up macOS Monterey

 2. Make sure macOS is up to date

 Sometimes Apple doesn’t get it right and has to issue an update to macOS quite quickly after releasing a new version.
-So, when you notice any kind of issue with your Mac, it’s always a good idea to check if there is an update available.
+So, when you notice any kind of issue with your Mac, it’s always a good idea to check if an update is available.

 - Click on the Apple menu and choose About this Mac.